mental32/monty/README.md

 ## Brief

-Monty `(/ˈmɒntɪ/)` is an attempt to provide a completely organic dialect of Python equipped with a stronger, safer, and smarter type system.
+Monty `(/ˈmɒntɪ/)` is an attempt to provide a completely organic alternative dialect of Python equipped with a stronger, safer, and smarter type system.

-At a high level monty can be closely compared with what TypeScript does for the JavaScript community.
+At a high level monty can be closely compared with what TypeScript does for JavaScript.
 The core contrast between Monty and TypeScript however is that TS is a strict syntactical superset of JS, Monty is a strict syntactical subset of Python; meaning that TS adds backwards incompatible syntax to JS where Monty disallows existing Python syntax and semantics in a backwards compatible manner.

+Monty is intended to be compiled straight to native binaries or WASM via the use of [cranelift] or [llvm].

 ## Related projects